ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 3. Added Halsin and Minthara Tents Seperated.
 If you are already in act 2/3 and updating Listo, disable this mod.
 4. Added Dark Urges T2/T4 Heads.
 This mod replaces Dissidia Heads (replaced).
 If your Tav/Durge is a male tiefling, human, elf, or half-elf using one of Dissidia's Heads, this update is not save safe (unless you re-add it manually).
 5. Added Frostborn, Lightbringer, Shadowbound, Sprinter-Momentum, True Soul - Branded, and Infernal Heart feats.
 These feats replicate a combination of minor magic items.
+6. Added Zerd's Rules as Written (ZRAW) - with very specifically chosen enabled/disabled features to fit the rest of Listo.
+   * Attunement Enabled, and players are now limited to 5 attuned magic items.
+Not all magic items require attunement.
+This is going to disrupt a lot of magic item stacks and meta, but it will also hopefully bring down the overall power ceiling in Listo.
+   * Barbarian wild magic fixes enabled.
+   * Free Weapon Equip enabled (you can equip a new weapon once per turn without spending your action)
+   * Instant Death enabled.
+If you are absolutely nuked by an attack that does more damage that your maximum HP, you just die.
+For example if you have 50 HP and a single attack does 51 damage, you are killed instantly.
+Let me know if this ever actually happens.
+   * Invisibility changes enabled.
+The "Sense Hidden Presence" action added by ZRAW is a way to ensure everyone has a means to try to detect invisible enemies.
+The searching for invisible enemies bonus action added by Skill Actions is a reward for characters with the perception proficiency, because they can choose to use a bonus action instead and can make 2 attempts in one turn to search.
+   * Changes to Spells enabled.
+   * Changes to spells to match tabletop's bonus action rules enabled (you cannot combine a spell that takes a bonus action with a leveled spell cast, unless you have Quickened Metamagic or another mechanic that overcomes the book rules).
+   * Spells On Apply and On Turn enabled.
+Essentially this changes spells like Spirit Guardians to trigger when an enemy starts in them or enters them.
+Not when a player uses haste and dash to run in and out of range over and over again to trigger spirit guardians damage 50 times in 1 turn.
+   * Every ZRAW feature not mentioned is disabled.
+8. Added True Darkness, which changes how the Darkness spell and Arrows of Darkness work.
+This also makes shadow sorcerers and warlocks much more powerful by enabling the recreation of tabletop darkness cheese.
+9. Added Syrc's Rebalance for Class Spells, which makes some vanilla class features better unless already improved by another mod.

 ## Listonomicon v3.0.1